johanvergeer/python-interfaces/README.rst

 This project is all about showing how to create and use interfaces in Python using Protocols_, which were added in Python 3.8.

+If you want to use Protocols before Python 3.8 you can use `typing_extensions`_

 I'm a big fan of `Clean Architecture`_, which was described in the book with the same name and in `Clean Architectures for Python`_.
 I wanted to apply this architecture in this project.